Keyclic/keyclic-sdk/javascript-es6/docs/PublicationApi.md

   'after': new Date("2013-10-20T19:20:30+01:00"), // Date |
   'before': new Date("2013-10-20T19:20:30+01:00"), // Date |
   'order': "desc", // String |
-  'place': "place_example", // String | The identifier of the resource formatted as GUID string.
+  'place': "place_example", // String | The identifier of the resource.
   'page': 1, // Number | Page of the overview.
-  'limit': 10, // Number | Page of the overview.
+  'limit': 10 // Number | Page of the overview.
 };

 apiInstance.cgetPublicationsByOrganization(xKeyclicApp, organization, opts, (error, data, response) => {